John Mahoney, ex-Daily Star Northern news editor, dies at 60

 Mahoney was known as a brilliant operator who brought us journalism with a smile on its face.

 Longtime Daily Star colleague Tony Brooks said: “He was the original red top hack.
-He set the benchmark when he was given free reign to do the tales he wanted and quite frankly everyone else followed what he did.
+He set the benchmark when he was given free rein to do the tales he wanted and quite frankly everyone else followed what he did.

 “He also treated the job as something to be enjoyed.
 His brand of journalism was way ahead of its time.”